 Mastering your breathing can be a strong tool to combat moments of anxiety when you start to feel them creeping up.
 You might have noticed that sometimes feelings of anxiety can include a shortening of breath.
 In some cases, a simple shift in your mindset to focus on your breathing can help you.
 Breath in through your nose, concentrate on your lungs filling and expanding, then slowly exhale; this sends a signal to your mind that it’s okay to relax.

 Anxiety is a feeling that is created in your brain, and problematic anxiety occurs when your brain essentially tricks you in to feeling excessively worried or scared of something.
 If you’re anxious, try to accept that this is a feeling that is in your body and mind right now and try to be at peace with it.
-Being aware of how anxiety works can sometimes be more helpful than trying to fight it or run from it.
+Being aware of how this works can sometimes be more helpful than trying to fight it or run from it.
 Instead, it may help you to acknowledge and accept that anxiety is something you are feeling in this particular moment.

 Step 3: Question those ‘worst case scenario’ thoughts